skodaconnect/homeassistant-skodaconnect/README.md

 logger:
   default: info
   logs:
-    skodaconnect.connection: debug
+    myskoda.connection: debug
-    skodaconnect.vehicle: debug
+    myskoda.vehicle: debug
-    custom_components.skodaconnect: debug
+    custom_components.myskoda: debug
-    custom_components.skodaconnect.climate: debug
+    custom_components.myskoda.climate: debug
-    custom_components.skodaconnect.lock: debug
+    custom_components.myskoda.lock: debug
-    custom_components.skodaconnect.device_tracker: debug
+    custom_components.myskoda.device_tracker: debug
-    custom_components.skodaconnect.switch: debug
+    custom_components.myskoda.switch: debug
-    custom_components.skodaconnect.binary_sensor: debug
+    custom_components.myskoda.binary_sensor: debug
-    custom_components.skodaconnect.sensor: debug
+    custom_components.myskoda.sensor: debug
  ```

-- **skodaconnect.connection:** Set the debug level for the Connection class of the Skoda Connect library.
+- **myskoda.connection:** Set the debug level for the Connection class of the Skoda Connect library.
 This handles the GET/SET requests towards the API

-- **skodaconnect.vehicle:** Set the debug level for the Vehicle class of the Skoda Connect library.
+- **myskoda.vehicle:** Set the debug level for the Vehicle class of the Skoda Connect library.
 One object created for every vehicle in account and stores all data.

-- **skodaconnect.dashboard:** Set the debug level for the Dashboard class of the Skoda Connect library.
+- **myskoda.dashboard:** Set the debug level for the Dashboard class of the Skoda Connect library.
 A wrapper class between hass component and library.

-- **custom_components.skodaconnect:** Set debug level for the custom component.
+- **custom_components.myskoda:** Set debug level for the custom component.
 The communication between hass and library.

-- **custom_components.skodaconnect.XYZ** Sets debug level for individual entity types in the custom component.
+- **custom_components.myskoda.XYZ** Sets debug level for individual entity types in the custom component.

 ## Configuration

 Configuration in configuration.yaml is now deprecated and can interfere with setup of the integration.
 To configure the integration, go to Configuration in the side panel of Home Assistant and then select Integrations.
-Click on the "ADD INTEGRATION" button in the bottom right corner and search/select skodaconnect.
+Click on the "ADD INTEGRATION" button in the bottom right corner and search/select myskoda.
 Follow the steps and enter the required information.
 Because of how the data is stored and handled in Home Assistant, there will be one integration per vehicle.
 Setup multiple vehicles by adding the integration multiple times.